 Members have the option to commence receiving pension benefits from the Ryerson Retirement Pension Plan at age 65.
-In such cases, the employer and employee contributions to the plan will cease.
+In such cases, the employer and employee contributions to the Plan will cease.

-12.5 LONG TERM DISABILITY PROTECTION PLAN (L.T.D.P.P.)
+12.6 LONG-TERM DISABILITY PLAN (L.T.D.P.)

-Each member is required, as a condition of employment, to participate in the Long Term Disability Protection Plan described in Appendix A (Long Term Disability Protection Plan (L.T.D.P.P.).
-Note: The current long term disability plan, as per the policy listed in Memorandum of Understanding - 12, Benefits, provides that Long Term Disability Insurance and/or coverage terminates automatically and without notice and without payment of notice at the end of the month in which the member reaches age 65.
+Each member is required, as a condition of employment, to participate in the Long-Term Disability Protection Plan described in Appendix A (Long-term Disability Plan (L.T.D.P.).
+Note: The current Long-term Disability Plan, as per the policy listed in Memorandum of Understanding 11 (Benefits), provides that Long Term Disability Insurance and/or coverage terminates automatically and without notice and without payment of notice at the end of the month in which the member reaches age 65.

 Effective July 1, 2016, the benefit amount is the lesser of \$12,000 and 80% of Insured Earnings.
+Effective December 1, 2021, the benefit amount shall be increased to the lesser of \$14,000 and 80% of Insured earnings for new claimants.

-12.6 BUSINESS TRAVEL ACCIDENT INSURANCE
+12.7 BUSINESS TRAVEL ACCIDENT INSURANCE

-In accordance with current University policy, listed in Memorandum of Understanding - 12, Benefits, the University will provide insurance protection covering death or dismemberment in the amount of \$50,000 or an amount equal to 4 times annual salary to a maximum of \$500,000, whichever is greater, for all members while they are traveling on University business at no cost to the member.
+In accordance with current University policy, listed in Memorandum of Understanding 11 (Benefits), the University will provide insurance protection covering death or dismemberment in the amount of \$50,000 or an amount equal to 4 times annual salary to a maximum of \$500,000, whichever is greater, for all members while they are traveling on University business at no cost to the member.
 Coverage for Business Travel Accident Insurance will cease at the earlier of retirement or age 72.

-12.7 VOLUNTARY ACCIDENTAL DEATH AND DISMEMBERMENT INSURANCE
+12.8 VOLUNTARY ACCIDENTAL DEATH AND DISMEMBERMENT INSURANCE

-The University will continue to participate in the Council of Ontario Universities' policy for Voluntary Accidental Death and Dismemberment Insurance, as listed in Memorandum of Understanding - 12, Benefits.
+The University will continue to participate in the Council of Ontario Universities' policy for Voluntary Accidental Death and Dismemberment Insurance, as listed in Memorandum of Understanding 11 (Benefits).
 Members are entitled to enroll themselves and their families under this policy by electing coverage in \$10,000. units to a maximum of \$500,000.
 Enrolment is optional and premiums are 100% employee paid.
 Coverage for Voluntary Accidental Death & Dismemberment Insurance, in terms of this policy, will cease at the earlier of retirement or age 72.
+Effective December 1, 2021, the coverage shall no longer cease at age 72.

-12.8 DENTAL INSURANCE
+12.9 DENTAL INSURANCE

-Coverage up to prescribed limits and with reasonable and customary limits, as described in the policy listed in Memorandum of Understanding -12, Benefits, is available to members and their eligible dependents for the services described in the policy.
+Coverage up to prescribed limits and with reasonable and customary limits, as described in the policy listed in Memorandum of Understanding 11 (Benefits) and amended by Memorandum of Understanding 27 (Total Compensation), is available to members and their eligible dependents for the services described in the policy.

-12.9 TUITION WAIVER
+12.10 TUITION WAIVER